Thomas Jefferson and slavery: Revolutionary period (1775–1783)

 The Continental Congress, however, due to Southern opposition, forced Jefferson to delete the clause in the final draft of the Declaration.
 Jefferson did manage to make a general criticism against slavery by maintaining "all men are created equal."
 Jefferson did not directly condemn domestic slavery as such in the Declaration, as Jefferson himself was a slaveowner.
 According to Finkelman, "The colonists, for the most part, had been willing and eager purchasers of slaves."
 Researcher William D. Richardson proposed that Thomas Jefferson's use of "MEN" in capital letters would be a repudiation of those who may believe that the Declaration was not including slaves with the word "Mankind".

 That same year, Jefferson submitted a draft for the new Virginia Constitution containing the phrase "No person hereafter coming into this country shall be held within the same in slavery under any pretext whatever."
 His proposal was not adopted.

 In 1778 with Jefferson's leadership and probably authorship, the Virginia General Assembly banned importing people to be used as slaves into Virginia.
 It was one of the first jurisdictions in the world to ban the international slave trade, and all other states except South Carolina eventually followed prior to the Congress banning the trade in 1807.

 As governor of Virginia for two years during the Revolution, Jefferson signed a bill to promote military enlistment by giving white men land, "a healthy sound Negro ... or £60 in gold or silver."
 As was customary, he brought some of the household workers he held in slavery, including Mary Hemings, to serve in the governor's mansion in Richmond.
-Facing a British invasion in January 1781, Jefferson and the Assembly members fled the capital and moved the government to Charlottesville, leaving the workers enslaved by Jefferson behind.
+Facing a British invasion in January 1781, Jefferson and the Assembly members fled the capital and moved the government to Charlottesville, leaving Jefferson's slaves behind.
 Hemings and other enslaved people were taken by the British as prisoners of war; they were later released in exchange for captured British soldiers.
 In 2009, the Daughters of the Revolution (DAR) honored Mary Hemings as a Patriot, making her female descendants eligible for membership in the heritage society.